-Louise Stein Sorensen collection
+Louise Stein Sorensen fonds

 Fonds / Archival Collection

-Extent & Medium5 documents
+Extent & MediumPhysical description:

 Sorensen’s father ran a fur coat factory; the business was appropriated in 1941.
 In June 1942, Sorensen’s family home and all its contents were confiscated by the Nazis.
-The family was moved to Amsterdam and placed in what would become the Jewish ghetto.
-Shortly after, they went into hiding, with help from a non-Jewish family friend in Hilversum who was able to help them attain forged identity cards.
-Sorensen used the false name “Loes van Boven,” and was separated from her parents and sister, and moved from home to home around the Netherlands with help from resistance workers.
+After their home was expropriated, the family was moved to Amsterdam and placed in what would become the Jewish ghetto.
+They were temporarily protected by an exemption list, which was cancelled in January 1943.
+After their exemption was cancelled the family went into hiding, with help from a non-Jewish relative in Hilversum who was able to help them attain forged identity cards and their first hiding addresses.
+At her first address, Sorensen used the false name Loes van Boven.
+She was separated from her parents and sister and moved from home to home around the Netherlands.
+Sorensen had help from members of the resistance.